 Also, the same article of the new Data Protection Code says that

 “the exercise of the rights abovementioned is not permitted when it is prohibited by the law or, only in relation to the direct offering of services of the information society, the data subject expressly prohibited it by way of a written declaration sent or communicated to the data controller“.

 Moreover, such prohibition shall be

 unambiguous, “specific, free and informed“, and “the prohibition shall refer only to some of the abovementioned rights“.

-As the ones abovementioned, these provisions show several uncertainties.
-For example, the meaning of “informed prohibition” is not evident: how is it possible to assess the level of information of a prohibition after the death of a data subject or when s/he release his/her prohibition?
+As the ones above mentioned, these provisions show several uncertainties.
+For example, the meaning of “informed prohibition” is not evident: how is it possible to assess the level of information of a prohibition after the death of a data subject or when s/he releases his/her prohibition?
 Also, who should assess such level of information?

 In the future, the interpretative effort of the Garante and Italian courts may bring clarity to these kinds of questions.

 What’s the impact of the provisions regarding deceased persons on the companies?

 Companies should ensure the exercise of such rights to the persons listed in art.
 2-terdecies of the New Data Protection Code.
 Such a scenario means that companies should at least update and revise the texts of the data protection policies and information notices, extending the opportunity of exercising such rights to such categories of individuals.